mongodb/docs-realm/examples/android/sync/README.md

 // :code-block-end:
 ```

-where _example_ is the name of the resulting code example when you run Bluehawk.
+where _example_ specified by the `code-block-start` tag is the name of the resulting code example when you run Bluehawk.

 ### Extract to Literalincludes